CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 -   Provide a version history and notify users of updates.
 -   Allow users to export their data if requested.

-Ensure that updates to your app (e.g., via Capgo) comply with these privacy settings and maintain user trust.
+Ensure that updates to your app (e.g., via CodePushGo) comply with these privacy settings and maintain user trust.

 ## Testing and App Store Submission